OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

 `apt-get install openjdk-11-jdk`

 ### Tomcat 8
 This software is used to serve the OneBusAway web application.
-Since Ubuntu 22.04 does not have Tomcat8 in its application repository, a workaround is to install it from an older Ubuntu repository.
+As Ubuntu 22.04 does not have Tomcat8 in its application repository, a workaround is to install it from an older Ubuntu repository.
 To install it, run the following commands:

     echo "deb http://archive.ubuntu.com/ubuntu/ bionic universe" | tee /etc/apt/sources.list.d/bionic.list
     apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 3B4FE6ACC0B21F32